 The FEI-NY segment also includes the operations of the Company's wholly-owned subsidiaries, FEI-Elcom and FEI-Asia.
-FEI-Asia functions as a manufacturing facility for the FEI-NY segment with minimal sales to outside customers.
+FEI-Asia functions as a manufacturing facility for the FEI-NY segment with historically minimal sales to outside customers.
+Beginning in late fiscal year 2014, FEI-Asia began shipping higher volumes of product to third parties as a contract manufacturer.
 FEI-Elcom, in addition to its own product line, provides design and technical support for the FEI-NY segment's satellite business.